Fix: The request failed due to a fatal device hardware error

 If chkdsk is unable to locate any errors, press Windows + E, navigate to the access window, right-click on the drive and click Properties.
 Once in properties, click on the tab Tools and select Check under Error checking.
 Wait for the process to complete and reboot your computer.

-Solution 3: Formatting your drive/initializing
+Solution 3: Format your drive/initializing

 1. To format the portable hard drive, press Windows + E and navigate to the drive access page.
 Right-click on the drive and select Format.